HariSekhon/Jenkins/README.md

         // show all the cloud systems you're logged in to and who you're logged in as printAuth()

+        // uses whichever package manager is available - portable, used by other functions too installPackages(['curl', 'unzip'])

         // launch a GCP Cloud Build job, by default against your cloudbuild.yaml if no args given gcpCloudBuild()